 The University of Akron began a cooperative program with the hospitals of the city of Akron in 1943.
 Under this program the University provided a preclinical curriculum.
-Later on it was decided to provide students with an opportunity to become murses and obtain a degree under the auspices of the University.
-Provision was also made for the degree B.S. in Nursing Education for registered nurses who wished to of nursing affiliated with the University in the preclinical program are Akron City, Akron General and St. Thomas in Akron and Massillon City Hospital in Massillon.
+Later on it was decided to provide students with an opportunity to become nurses and obtain a degree under the auspices of the University.
+Provision was also made for the degree B.S. in Nursing Education for registered nurses who wished to continue and complete the requirements for a Bachelor's degree.
+The hospital schools of nursing affiliated with the University in the preclinical program are Akron City, Akron General and St. Thomas in Akron and Massillon City Hospital in Massillon.